 Making the Most of Volumetric Weight

-While it may seem like an unwelcome facet of the shipping world, you can actually use volumetric shipping to your advantage by maximizing shipping efficiency.
+While it may seem like an unwelcome facet of the shipping world, you can use volumetric shipping to your advantage by maximizing shipping efficiency.

 ShipperHQ’s Dimensional Packing Feature